ARMmbed/yotta/docs/index.md

  7. Finally, **open cmd.exe and run `pip install -U yotta`** to install yotta itself.

-### Building programs natively to run on windows
-yotta does not yet allow compiling programs to run on windows.
-If you are adventurous and get it working, submit a [pull request](https://github.com/armmbed/yotta/pulls) to update these docs.

 <a name="windows-cross-compile"></a>
 ### Cross-compiling from Windows
 To use yotta to cross-compile binaries to run on embedded hardware, you need to